Marine Debris Prevention through Science Literacy

 What is the project and why is it important?

 Manatee County, Florida is adjacent to two important natural resources: the Tampa Bay and Sarasota Bay estuaries and watersheds.
 Both areas are classified as estuaries of national significance under the EPA’s National Estuary Program, and both are negatively impacted by marine debris.
-To connect these nearby resources to students and to fill a gap in science literacy, Nature’s Academy is reaching 3,600 fifth grade students in Manatee County to provide a unique hands-on learning program to help prevent marine debris.
+To connect these nearby resources to students and to fill a gap in science literacy, Nature’s Academy reached about 3,600 fifth grade students in Manatee County to provide a unique hands-on learning program to help prevent marine debris.
 Educational programs that improve science literacy and foster environmental stewardship are essential to ensuring future generations grasp the problem of marine debris and the value of marine debris prevention and resource conservation.